TAP is an all-breed, non-profit Dog Rescue Organization based in San Diego, Ca. Learn how you can help us right now! >

 We will try our best to help, always, but this is case-by-case!
 Please send us an email to email@example.com and let us know what is going on.
 Also, please consider alternatives such as gofundme.com for alternative fundraising.

-While we may not be able to take your dog, we can help you brainstorm solutions to the problem so you can keep your pup.
 We partner with some awesome San Diego based trainers and would love to recommend one specifically to fit your pup’s needs.
-Please email email@example.com so our team can help.
+Please check out some of our recommended training resources at https://theanimalpad.org/training-resources/

 We work closely with the facilities below, and trust them with our own pups!